charliebrandli/video_transciption/README.md

 - `transcripts/` – transcript text files
 - `summaries/` - summary text files

-Transcript files are uploaded back to the Confluence page as attachments.
+Transcript files are uploaded to Confluence as subpages

 ## Notes

 - If a file already exists locally, the script will skip reprocessing it.
-- Uploaded transcripts appear as page attachments and are not automatically inserted into the page body.
+- Uploaded transcripts appear as subpages under the original page.
-- Confluence may take a short time to show newly uploaded attachments in the UI.

 ## Development Status